lorenzilarissa/conversational-ai-chatbot/README.md

 3. The chatbot will greet you and prompt you to enter your queries.
 You can ask questions or have a conversation about chatbots.

-4. To exit the chatbot, simply type "Bye" and press Enter.
+4. To exit the chatbot, simply type "bye" and press Enter.

 ## Customization